 - Multi-user management in a picking zone

-- Zero-crossing checks (together with LVS)
+- Zero-passage checks (together with WMS)

 - Direct weight checks (see also Pick by Weight)-